Adapt to Google's 2026 Review Rules Now

 The Payoff: Steady, Defensible Leads from Clean Reviews

 The goal isn’t just to “avoid penalties.”
-It’s to build a review profile that Google trusts and keeps showing at the top when homeowners search for “AC repair near me.”
+It’s to build a review profile that Google trusts and keeps showing at the top when people search for “emergency repair near me” in your category.
 That means:

 A steady trickle of genuine reviews every week, not suspicious bursts.